Reason’s why Roku Inc. (ROKU) is an asset to your trade with current Target Price of $80.48

-Roku Inc. (ROKU) is priced at $54.40 after the most recent trading session.
-At the very opening of the session, the stock price was $49.61 and reached a high price of $51.29, prior to closing the session it reached the value of $50.62.
-The stock touched a low price of $47.27.Recently in News on October 19, 2022, Roku to Announce Third Quarter 2022 Financial Results on November 2, 2022.
+At the end of the latest market close, Roku Inc. (ROKU) was valued at $54.55.
+In that particular session, Stock kicked-off at the price of $51.75 while reaching the peak value of $54.675 and lowest value recorded on the day was $51.32.
+The stock current value is $54.82.Recently in News on October 19, 2022, Roku to Announce Third Quarter 2022 Financial Results on November 2, 2022.
 Roku, Inc. (Nasdaq: ROKU) today announced it will release third quarter 2022 financial results after the stock market close on Wednesday, November 2, 2022.
 You can read further details here

 Roku Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $238.36 on 01/03/22, with the lowest value was $47.27 for the same time period, recorded on 10/24/22.